ghadiben0/-rtd-tutorial-ghadi2/docs/source/usage.rst

 Usage
 =====

-.. _installation:
+..
+Shofloor Operations:

-Production Orders interface
+Production Orders
 ------------

 To use Lumache, first install it using pip: